Ordisoftware/Hebrew-Calendar/README.md

 - Add option to set global HotKey to popup the main form.
 - Add some keyboard shortcuts and change few.
 - Fix CSV export to add moon rise type field.
+- Fix moon month menu item not available yet in the main form is available in the tray icon menu.
 - Few improvements.
 - Few fixes.
 - Code refactoring.